GPU resources

 Interactive access (salloc)

-Submit allows interactive login access to GPUs through the salloc command.
+SubMIT allows interactive login access to GPUs through the salloc command.
 This allows users to interactively test their GPU applications.

 Accessing the submit-gpu partition: